wkim7015/Back_up_0.1/README.md

 * Need to back up 2 different sites.. perhaps can it be improved by having a definite directory? > leave it as an option
 * SMT? >through python or os system?
 * Add another parameter to run the script at a specific required time.
+* Another log style such as HTML?
+Tkinter for visualization? > Don't.
+It is not necessary.
+* Optimization
 * Solved:
     - whenever the drive does not exists, it gives bug > Putting the copied folders in to original folders and the error report.
     - it cannot perform over the same folders again. > By using hour unit, it can be repeated after one hour ( or perhaps, two 		      hours?).